SEO operations

 • Weekly SEO updates are often late or missing key context.

-• Keyword opportunities are discovered but not prioritized into action.
+• Keyword opportunities get discovered but never prioritized.

-• Technical or content fixes are discussed but not consistently followed through.
+• Technical fixes get discussed but not consistently followed through.

-1. Define one recurring SEO outcome with a measurable success metric.
+1. Define one recurring SEO outcome with a measurable metric.

 2. Specify allowed data sources and output format.